Sweet Minou Mystery

 She plucked a clean spoon from the nearby holder, and dipped it into the warm, melted chocolate.
 She observed it, how much it dripped, how it smelled.
 This Guatemalan Cahabón chocolate tended to have a high cocoa butter content from the huge cocoa beans she used to make it, it flowed more easily than some of her other chocolates.
 There was a buzz of acidity to its scent, and a deep “purple” flavor - purple like grapes, dark cherries, red wine.
 April tasted and her tongue zinged with so much flavor.
 “Yes, this is done,” she said to herself.
 She did not want to run it too long and have it lose that zing.
 It was a fine line between refining it enough to make it enjoyable, and leaving it still a little wild and exciting.
 That was always April’s goal.

 April turned off the top heater, delicately removed the temperature probes, and took it off.
 She prepared the pans to catch the chocolate and a sieve to strain any unrefined nib radicles (these would leave a tooth-cracking hard crunch in the chocolate).
-And then was this magical moment - something about the first pour.
-She tilted the melangeur and the chocolate inside started to flow slowly, slowly, then over the lip, flying into the sieve in the pan on the floor.
+And then was the magical moment - the first pour.
+She tilted the melangeur and the chocolate inside started to flow slowly, slowly, then over the lip, flying downward into the sieve on the pan on the floor.

 This.
 Just something about this moment.
 She was really one with the chocolate now.
 It was a sensation that was hard to explain.